miricinka/IFJ20/README.md

 # Compiler for Go-like programming language

-* Implementation of a Go-like language IFJ20 compiler done in C.
+* Implementation of a Go-like language IFJ20 compiler in C.
 * [BUT FIT](https://www.fit.vut.cz/) school project from the subject [Formal Languages and Compilers](https://www.fit.vut.cz/study/course/13305/.en) (IFJ).

 ## Stakeholders